SUNDAY MORNING SERVICE @11:00 AM

-- A detailed and thorough cleaning plan was done throughout our facility this week (June 7-12, 2020).
+- A detailed and thorough cleaning plan was done throughout our facility this week (June 7-12, 2020), and subsequent weeks.

 - Thank each and every one of you for being an invaluable member.
 We deeply appreciate you for keeping up with your commitment to our Lord and Savior Jesus Christ, and to your church during this unprecedented time.
 Kudos for your dedication!